nfriend/website-3.0/_posts/2024-05-31-zoom-light.md

 ### Step 1: Hello world

-This was my first time working with a Raspberry Pi Pico, so my first task was to just to get some code running.
+This was my first time working with a Raspberry Pi Pico, so my first task was to just get some code running.
 Before too long I was able to toggle the on-board LED on and off:

 <figure>
     <img loading="lazy" src="{{ 'assets/img/zoom-light/on_board_led_side_by_side.jpg' | relative_url }}" alt="A side-by-side showing the on-board LED both on and off" />
 </figure>
 <br />

-### Step 2: Pico webserver
+### Step 2: Pico web server

-Now that I had code compiling and running, I wanted to prove out the idea of running a webserver on the wireless Pico.
+Now that I had code compiling and running, I wanted to prove out the idea of running a web server on the wireless Pico.

-At first, I hand-coded my own webserver, which looked something [like this](https://gitlab.com/nfriend/zoom-light/-/blob/3775855bb3be1061513290f782dfd00e5f66b15e/server.py) and actually worked okay.
+At first, I hand-coded my own web server, which looked something [like this](https://gitlab.com/nfriend/zoom-light/-/blob/3775855bb3be1061513290f782dfd00e5f66b15e/server.py) and actually worked okay.
 But I then discovered [microdot](https://github.com/miguelgrinberg/microdot) and threw away my fragile, bespoke implementation for this much more fully-featured library.

 I could now toggle the on-board LED remotely!